ceph/ceph/doc/mgr/rgw.rst

   ceph rgw zone create -i spec.yaml

-Create a new zone and join existing realm (using the realm token)
+Join an existing realm by creating a new secondary zone (using the realm token)

 ::